Nursing and midwifery studies assistance grants

 - postgraduate qualifications in a range of clinical specialty areas

 - a course leading to registration as an enrolled or registered nurse or registered midwife

 - postgraduate qualifications in a non-clinical area relevant to nursing/midwifery practice, for example nutrition or research.

 Submit your application

-To apply for an NT Nursing and Midwifery Studies Assistance Grant follow these steps.
+To apply for a grant follow these steps.

 Step 1.
 Download and read the Information Pack

 Step 2.
 Have ready the following documents as your online application cannot be saved and returned to later.

-- a PDF or JPG file of your birth certificate or passport and permanent resident visa
+- a copy of your birth certificate or passport and permanent resident visa

-- Fee Assessment Notice from your education provider
+- Fee Assessment Notice from your registered training organisation

-- receipts for any expenses you plan to claim, and
+- receipts for any expenses you plan to claim

 Step 3.
 Submit your application through the online application form.